-1. On2 Pets Cat Haven Cat Tree (Best All-Rounder)
+1. On2 Pets Cat Haven Cat Tree (Best Overall)

 This cat tree has natural-looking leaves made from silk, a brown trunk, and even comes on a square of fake grass as the base.
 With this cat tree in your home, it really is like bringing in a piece of nature.

 Secondly, this tree has two different platform heights and comes with two wall-mounted tree-like shelves for further climbing fun.
 This is also great for all of my cats to use at once, and it can support cats that weigh up to 32lbs, ideal for Maine Coons and larger breeds.

 The design of this tree is also very private.
 Once my cats are on the platforms they are totally surrounded by a canopy of silk leaves, providing them the privacy and safety they need.
 The perches are also carpeted so are comfortable enough for my cats to lounge on all day.

 I think that the material of this cat tree is also fantastic.
 The leaves are made of silk and are completely safe for your cats.
 If they’re anything like mine, they’ll love playing with and chewing the leaves, yet they seem to all stay intact.